-Your child’s health care provider may suggest giving acetaminophen or ibuprofen to help relieve fever or discomfort.
-Do not give ibuprofen to an infant 6 months of age or less, or to a child who is dehydrated or constantly vomiting.
+Your child’s healthcare provider may suggest giving acetaminophen or ibuprofen to help relieve fever or discomfort.
+Do not give ibuprofen to an infant age 6 months or younger, or to a child who is dehydrated or constantly vomiting.
 Don’t give your child aspirin to relieve a fever.
 Using aspirin to treat a fever in children could cause a serious condition called Reye syndrome.

-An anti-itch medicine called an antihistamine may be recommended if the rash is itchy.
+An anti-itch medicine (antihistamine) may be recommended if the rash is itchy.

 Roseola is rarely a problem for children who are otherwise healthy.